CongducPham/PEPR_AgriFutur/Arduino_ESP32/Tools/README.md

 then XXXX XX XX .. ..
 XXXX XX XX ...
 ```

-where the XXXX indicates the number of samples (XX) that in the packet.
+where the XXXX indicates the number of samples (XX) that are in the packet.
 The size of the packet is therefore XXXX.
 This pattern is repeated until the end of the file.

 The program produce a `.dat` file which name is composed of the MSS, the quality factor, the number packets and the real size in bytes, e.g.: `desert-128x128-gray.bmp.M240-Q10-P8-S1759.dat`.